 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents who were given antianxiety drugs.
-These drugs are typically prescribed to patients suffering from anxiety and depression.
+This metric measures the percent of long-term patients who were given antianxiety drugs.
+These medications are given to residents suffering from depression and anxiety.

 Managing Depression Among Residents